Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined for 56.5 points -- this matchup's over/under -- just two times this season.
+- Tulsa has combined with its opponents to score more than 57 points just twice this season.

-- Houston has combined with its opponents to score more than 56.5 points in one game this season.
+- Houston's games have gone over 57 points in only one opportunity this season.

-- Friday's total is 3.3 points lower than the two team's combined 59.8 points per game average.

-- These two squads combine to allow 46.8 points per game, 9.7 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 59.8, is 2.8 points above Friday's over/under.

-- The 56.5 over/under in this game is three points higher than the 53.5 average total in Cougars games this season.
+- The 57 total in this game is 3.5 points above the 53.5 average total in Cougars games this season.

 Tulsa Stats and Trends

-- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 3 points or more.
+- The Golden Hurricane have yet to cover the spread this season when favored by 3.5 points or more.

-- Tulsa's games this year have gone over the total in three out of three opportunities.
+- Tulsa's games this year have eclipsed the over/under in all three opportunities.

 - When Tulsa scores more than 16.3 points, it is 2-1 against the spread and 1-3 overall.

-- Tulsa is 2-1 against the spread and 1-3 overall when the team amasses more than 247.5 yards.
+- Tulsa is 2-1 against the spread and 1-3 overall when the team picks up over 247.5 yards.

-- This year, the Golden Hurricane have turned the ball over six times, while the Cougars have forced six.
+- The Golden Hurricane have six giveaways this season, while the Cougars have six takeaways .

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.